Are cancer cure claims from Dr Google, cancer forums or well-meaning friends trustworthy? If genuine, are they appropriate (targeted) to you?

 (Paltrow’s website Goop also proposes using it as a mouthwash and sexual lubricant, prompting Warner to joke, “Separately, I hope.”) click for full article from the Angry Chef

 Despite millions of websites claims, there is no super-food - just super-hype creating super ideologies.

 The coconut oil myth is one of many so-called super foods which employ brilliant marketing and kindergarten science to sell product; regardless of outcome.

 Just how did slick American marketers foist coconut oil on the unsuspecting public?

-Impressive given that it contains 82% saturated fat, compared to butter at 63%, beef fat at 50% and pork lard at 39%?
+Very impressive marketing – given that it contains 82% saturated fat, compared to butter at 63%, beef fat at 50% and pork lard at 39%?

+It also increases LDL increasing risks of heart attacks.
 Countries that use coconut oil as the predominant fat don’t stand out as pillars of heart health.

 On the surface the Sri Lankan diet may look pretty good, just 25% of energy from fat, yet heart disease rates are much higher than would be expected.

 Not much support for coconut oil from this quarter.